The Top Four Types of Constriction Claims and How to Effectively Prevent Them

-Construction projects are complex, fast paced and involve multiple parties, creating many instances at which a claim can arise.
-When a claim is filed, it’s a major hassle, and can lead to a lengthy litigation process, or even worse, bankruptcy.
+Construction projects are complex, fast-paced, and involve many parties, creating many instances at which a claim can arise.
+Insurance claims are a hassle and can lead to a lengthy litigation process, or worse, bankruptcy.

 So how do you avoid the pain of construction claims?
 Let’s jump in and review some of the most common types of construction claims, real-world data on industry disputes, and how your company can avoid them.

 Top Four Types of Construction Claims:

-To kick things off, let’s take a look at the common types of constructions claims that you’re most likely to come across.
+To kick things off, let’s look at the common types of construction claims you’ll see.

 - Damage Claims: If a contractor happens to cause any damages to the property while completing the project, the client may hold them liable for these damages by filing a damage claim.

-- Price Acceleration Claims: Price acceleration claims occur when the expected project budget is raised to successfully complete the job on time or ahead of schedule.
-The client will usually file the claim since they’re the ones who carry the costs of the expedited work.
+- Price Acceleration Claims: Price acceleration claims occur when the expected project budget increases to complete the job on time or ahead of schedule.
+The client will be the one to file the claim since they’re the ones who carry the costs of the expedited work.

-- Differing Site Conditions Claims: When the actual condition of the project site differs from what was conveyed by the client in the contract a different site conditions claim can be filed.
-For example, if the client said the job site is grass and the contractor shows up to a sand pit, it’s going to be a lot more expensive to build the foundation on sand and the GC can file the claim.
+- Differing Site Conditions Claims: When the actual condition of the project site differs from what the client conveyed in the contract a different site conditions claim could arise.
+For example, if the client said the job site is grass and the contractor shows up to a sandpit, it’s going to be more expensive to build the foundation on the sand and the general contractor can file the claim.

-Now that we’ve reviewed the common types of claims, let’s dive into real-world data on the costly value of construction claims.
+Now that we’ve reviewed the common types of claims, let’s dive into real-world data on the value of construction claims.

-- The average value of a construction dispute is $19,000,000 USD and takes up to 17.7 months to resolve according to the 2018 Global Construction Disputes Report.
+- The average value of a construction dispute is $19,000,000 and takes up to 17.7 months to resolve according to the 2018 Global Construction Disputes Report.